 Humankind has lost its way and modern life is absurd, alienating and increasingly unfair.
 Madness, in every sense of the word, has pervaded early 21st century society and shown no sign of abating.

-Adamson is eloquent, insightful and engaging as he waxes poetical on emotive topics such as religion, inequality, terrorism, disaffection, intolerance, superficiality, political failing, social media, rampant consumerism and the cult of celebrity.
+Adamson eloquently waxes poetical on emotive topics such as atheism, inequality, disaffection, intolerance, superficiality, political failing, social media toxicity, rampant consumerism and the vapid cult of celebrity.